allanpayeras/allanpayeras.github.io/resume.md

 **Biosciences Research Technician**\
 *Mar/2024 - present*

-* Implementing computational pipelines using Python libraries (Numpy, Pandas, Matplotlib) to perform statistical analyses and visualization of data from CRISPR screen experiments.
+* Implementing computational pipelines using bioinformatics tools and Python libraries (Numpy, Pandas, Matplotlib) to perform statistical analyses and visualization of data from CRISPR screen experiments.

 *University of Campinas, Brazil*\